DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 -   ## [Colophon](#colophon)
 -   ## [Acknowledgements](#acknowledgements)
 -   ## [Introduction: A Story of Transformation](#introduction-a-story-of-transformation)
-    -   The Volkskrant Building and the Creative City
-    -   The City from Below
-    -   Creative Catch 22
 -   ## [Origins: Spring 2007 and Before](#origins-spring-2007-and-before)
-    -   Places of Collective Self-Recognition
-    -   ‘Breeding Places’
-    -   The Battle for the City
-    -   'Grutters' and Alternative Economies
-    -   From Attacking ‘The System’ to Protecting Subculture
-    -   The Battle Continues
 -   ## [Cash-Stripped Bohemia: 2007-2009](#cash-stripped-bohemia-2007-2009)
-    -   Good Vibrations
-    -   Mixing & Matching People
-    -   Spending Cash
-    -   The First Outbursts of Creativity
-    -   The Flip Side of Openness
-    -   Giving in to Security
-    -   Onwards & Upwards
 -   ## [Networks of Creative Production: 2009-2013](#networks-of-creative-production-2009-2013)
-    -   No Formula for Success
-    -   Canvas: Parties and a Great View
-    -   The Business of Using Space
-    -   DIY on the Fifth Floor
-    -   Hyper-‘Grutters’
-    -   Transformers
 -   ## [Enter the Volkshotel – 2013 and Onwards](#enter-the-volkshotel-2013-and-onwards)
-    -   Big Money
-    -   Sounds of Protest
-    -   Moving Out
-    -   The Volkshotel and Its Legacy
 -   ## [Conclusion: Failing Forward](#conclusion-failing-forward)
-    -   The Tenants
-    -   The City
-    -   Urban Resort's Practices
-    -   Performative Defiance
-    -   Citizenship and Social Infrastructure
-    -   Craftsmanship
-    -   Virtuosity
-    -   Conclusion
 -   ## [Reference List](#reference-list)

 # The Volkskrant Building: Manufacturing Difference in Amsterdam’s Creative City